 The CDDO assists your Case Manager in arranging funds and services, if you choose to move elsewhere in Kansas.

 Eligibility does not guarantee immediate access to services.
 Access to some services and supports are dependent on funding availability.
 Targeted Case managers work with the CDDO to determine what funding is available.
-Care Coordinators with the Managed Care Organizations (or ‘MCOs’ like: Sunflower, United, and Amerigroup) will assist people eligible for the waiver to get waiver-funded services approved.
+Care Coordinators with the Managed Care Organizations (or ‘MCOs’ like: Sunflower, United, and Aetna) will assist people eligible for the waiver to get waiver-funded services approved.

 Consumers, guardians and their support network are encouraged to work out difficulties directly with their service providers.
 However the CDDO can assist any individual who is having problems with a provider that are not being resolved with the provider directly.
 We can assist you to appeal any part of your services that you do not agree with through the Council of Community Members appeal process.